 Advantages of giclee prints

-Giclee prints suffer from the same affliction that besets much creative work in the digital age – in that it is too easy!
-Creating an original print, be it an etching, engraving, lithograph, screenprint or photographic print used to entail hours in the studio or darkroom with metal plates, chemicals and equipment, years of experience and infinite patience.
-Reproducing a print from an original painting or graphic was a technical minefield of variables with lighting exposures, colour separations and halftone screening to contend with.
-Original prints were created directly on the plate, stone or screen in studios astrewn with medieval implements and smelly, dangerous solvents.
+Giclée prints suffer from the same affliction that besets much creative work in the digital age – in that a lot of the process is automated and the final result is more a tribute to the software used, the hardware, and the programming skill of big company development teams than it is to the skill of the artist.
+Creating an original print, be it an etching, engraving, lithograph, screen-print or photographic print entails hours in the studio or darkroom with metal plates, chemicals and equipment, years of experience and infinite patience.
+Reproducing a print from an original painting or graphic can be a technical minefield of variables with lighting exposures, colour separations and halftone screening to contend with.
+Original prints were created directly on the plate, stone or screen in studios strewn with medieval implements and smelly, dangerous solvents.
 Photographers relied on cameras that had to be adjusted one photograph at a time for shutter speed, aperture and film speed with a bewildering array of dials that clicked reassuringly as each frame was winched across the back.